 These days, Air Canada Aeroplan usually has access to a lot of Singapore Airlines’ premium cabin space.
 While the Spontaneous Escapes pricing will allow you to book business class from New York to Frankfurt for a discounted rate of 62,300 miles, that’s actually more than the price that Air Canada Aeroplan would normally charge for the same route (60,000 miles), assuming that you could find availability for the same flight.

 By using Aeroplan, you would also have the option to continue on with other partners (paying more miles if you travel into the next distance band, of course).
-More importantly, you would have the ability to cancel and get your miles back for $150 CAD (about $111 USD).
-With a Singapore Spontaneous Escapes award, you have no ability to cancel or change the award…which could be less important, given that it’s only for travel in the coming month.
+More importantly, you can cancel and get your miles back for $150 CAD (about $111 USD).
+With a Singapore Spontaneous Escapes award, you can’t cancel or change it, which may be less important given that it’s only for travel in the coming month.